-Devoted to state’s Ag and Youth, Lyndell Peterson inducted into South Dakota Hall of Fame
+Devoted to state’s Ag and Youth, Lyndell Petersen inducted into South Dakota Hall of Fame

 for Tri-State Livestock News

 2019 South Dakota Hall of Fame Inductee Lyndell Petersen is happiest in the saddle, yet he has spent a lifetime working for and with the people of South Dakota.